thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

 Use this procedure to remove a relationship between tables or define a new one.
 This operation works for both kinds of relationships: foreign key or generic relationship.

 To change a relationship between two tables, first remove any existing relationship, and then define the new relationship (if any).
 You do not have to truncate the tables to do this operation.
-Any dependent objects (pinboards or worksheets) will remain intact.
+Any dependent objects (Liveboards or worksheets) will remain intact.

 To change the relationship between tables: